sibowler/brewpi-brewometer/README.md

 Once the files have been copied across, you'll need to refresh the web interface and restart the script to start logging.

+# Notes

+The Brewometer calibration functions are not built in yet.
+The calibration through the app, is currently local to the app and does not impact the raw values coming out of the device.
+I've spoken with the Brewometer engineers and will look to incorporate the calibration function shortly.